Zoom Student Guide

 Tips

-• Breakout rooms may be used by instructors to support interactions beyond group discussions.
-For example, they may also use rooms for virtual office hours, private one-on-one meetings, or invigilated exams.
+• Breakout rooms may also be used by instructors to support interactions beyond group discussions.
+For example, they may use rooms for virtual office hours, private one-on-one meetings, or invigilated exams.

 Access recorded Zoom sessions